On this page

 The Australian Privacy Act of 1988

-There are 13 Privacy Principles listed in the Australian Privacy Act of 1988, which app developers must adhere to if they collect private user information.
+There is a set of Privacy Principles listed in the Australian Privacy Act of 1988 which app developers must adhere to if they collect private user information from people in Australia.

 The first principle in Schedule 1 - Australian Privacy Principles demands that companies "manage personal information in an open and transparent way."